 There are two reasons why it is hard to understand the Mind of NPD.
 Firstly, studying NPD is complicated, and secondly because the motivations of NPD are so alien to most people that it doesn’t really make sense.

 Studying NPD is hard.
-Due to the nature of NPD, people who fit the criteria often do not seek help, do not seek to be understood and do not participate in experiments and examination.
+This is due to the nature of NPD.
+People who fit the criteria often do not seek help, do not seek to be understood and do not participate in experiments and examination.
 The few who are involved in experiments are either prisoners, making them a subgroup of NPD as most NPD don’t get punished, or a fringe group of NPD who have some interest in being studied (attention seeking or soft NPD who want to help society).
-There is a good argument that soft NPD isn’t real, since if you want to help society understand NPD, then you aren’t really NPD, as altruism isn’t part of the NPD type.
-Of those who do participate in experiments and examination, most directly lie (a common feature of NPD), distort the story (another common feature) or indirectly lie (because they don’t know why they do what they do).
+There is a good argument that soft NPD isn’t real NPD, since if you want to help society understand NPD, then you aren’t really NPD, as altruism isn’t part of the NPD type, so are more likely just Narcissistic rather than NPD.
+Of those rare NPDs who do participate in experiments and examination, most directly lie (a common feature of NPD), distort the story (another common feature) or indirectly lie (because they don’t know why they do what they do).
+Thus, learning directly from NPD volunteers or NPD Prisoners isn’t really possible to inform us about NPD.

-NPD is an extreme divergence from most neuro types that it is hard to understand what it is like.
-This brings us to the Theory of Mind, where Thomas Nagel argues that you cannot know what it is like to be bat.
+Even if we could study NPD people, understanding the mind of NPD is very hard.
+NPD is such an extreme divergence from most neuro types that it is hard to understand it.
+This brings us to the philosophical idea of the Theory of Mind, where Thomas Nagel argues that you cannot know what it is like to be bat.
 You may understand the basics of echolocation, but you don’t know what it is like.
 Further, even if you learn to echolocate (it can be learned by humans), you only know what it is like to echolocate for yourself, not as a bat.
-Another test, what does pear taste like?
-Try to explain what it tastes like to someone, as if they have never tasted a pear.
-You know what it tastes like to you, but you don’t know what it tastes like to them.
+Here is another way to get this problem – what does pear taste like?
+Try to explain what it tastes like to someone as if they have never tasted a pear.
+You know what it tastes like to you, but you don’t know what it tastes like to them, and you can’t explain what it taste like to you to them in a way that makes any sense to them.
+Trying to understand NPD is like trying to understand a bat.

 If you are not an NPD person, you can’t know what it is like to be NPD.
 That means you can’t really know why they do what they do, because you wouldn’t do that.